TMDSAS Policies and Procedures for Processing Applications

 - Texas A&M HSC - The Premed Fellows Early Admission Program (PMF) (not included in match)

-- University of Houston Assured Acceptance Program with UT Houston and UTMB (may apply to other schools)
+- University of Houston Assured Acceptance Program with McGovern Medical and UTMB (may apply to other schools)

 - A medical school may extend an offer of acceptance to any Texas resident applicant during this period.